A misunderstood destination, which unfortunately has to fight with many prejudices and was literally made as for kitesurfing.

 Where can I learn kitesurfing in Albania?

 Unfortunately, the country is not yet developed as far as this is concerned.
-We have only found one kite school online so far, which seems to really have a location in Albania.
+We know of 2 kite schools that really do have a location in Albania.
 All the others are actually based in Italy.

 Otherwise, Albania is more suitable for intermediates who are not dependent on a kite school.
 Or advanced drivers and professionals.
 For all, never go out on the water alone, or always have someone on shore looking out for you.